carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     and tools for controlling these costs are difficult.
     -   Safety based on garbage collection has less direct performance overhead, but has a greater unpredictability of performance.
-    -   Swift is planning to add an option for unique ownership, although the specifics are not designed yet.
-Unique ownership by itself does not address performance issues because it also needs unowned/unsafe access for "borrowing".
-Swift provides these unsafe features, but they are not idiomatic.
-Also, requiring unsafe access will constrain safety checks.
 -   Significant design differences versus C++ still result, as the distinction between value types and "class types" becomes extremely important.
     -   Class types are held by a reference counted pointer and are thus lifetime safe.

+In order to mitigate the performance overhead, Swift does have a proposal to add an option for unique ownership, although the specifics are not designed yet.
+The unique ownership approach is expected to require unowned and unsafe access, so it would not considered to improve the safety trade-offs.

 Swift was designated by Apple as the replacement for Objective-C. The safety versus performance trade-offs that it makes fit Apple's priorities.
-Carbon's performance goals should lead to different trade-off decisions with a higher priority on peak performance.
+Carbon's performance goals should lead to different trade-off decisions with a higher priority on peak performance, which effectively rules out broad use of reference counting.

-#### Runtime lifetime safety and defined behavior (Java's model)

-Another approach to safety is to largely provide defined and predictable behavior for all potential safety violations, which is what Java does (at the highest level).
-This forms the basis of Java's safety, combined with dynamic memory management in the form of garbage collection.
+#### Guaranteed safety at run-time using garbage collection

+Java offers a good example of run-time safety using garbage collection.

 Advantages: